-A total of eight sightings were made, four "opportunistic" and four "on effort".
-Five sightings were made on the 4th of August in NWL and three sightings were made on 25th August in NWL.
-A total of twenty-five individuals were sighted from the two impact dolphin surveys in the reporting period.
+A total of six sightings were made, three "on effort" and three "opportunistic".
+Two sightings were made on the 22 September 2014 in NWL and four sightings were made on 29 September 2014 also in NWL.
+A total of twenty-two individuals were sighted from the two impact dolphin surveys in the reporting period.
 Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively.

-Behaviour: Of the eight sightings, three groups were feeding, two group was travelling, one group was resting (categorized ad "Other") and two groups were engaged in multiple activities, both of which comprised feeding and surface active behaviours.
+Behaviour: Of the six sightings, three groups were feeding, one in association with a purse seine trawler, two groups were travelling, one group was engaged in multiple activities, which comprised feeding and surface active behaviours.
 The locations of sighting with different behaviour are mapped in Figure 5d.

-One calf was seen in August 2014; its mother was not identified.
+Two calves were recorded in September 2014, however, only one calf came close enough to photograph and it's mother has not been identified.
 The location of sighting with calf is mapped in Figure 5e.